roeszler/kapthol/README.md

 __Contact Us__
 - Form
-  - As a viewer of the code I can see that the index.html page has a < form > element with a corresponding id="form" so I can confirm this section follows approriate semantic code structuring practices.
+  - As a viewer of the code I can see that the index.html page has a < form > element with a corresponding id="form" so I can confirm this section follows appropriate semantic code structuring practices.
   - As a viewer of the code I can see that within the form, there is an < input > field with id="email" so I can enter an email address.
   - As a viewer of the code I can see that the #email input field should have a label or placeholder text so that the user knows what the field is for.
-  - As a viewer of the code I can see that #email input field uses HTML5 validation so thst we can confirm that the entered text is an email address.
+  - As a viewer of the code I can see that #email input field uses HTML5 validation so that we can confirm that the entered text is an email address.
   - As a viewer of the code I can see that within the form, there is a submit < input > with corresponding id="submit" to allow ease of CSS styling in the future.
-  - As a site user I can click the #submit button so that the email is submitted to a static thanyou for submission page (success.html) that confirms the email address was entered (and that it posted successfully).
+  - As a site user I can click the #submit button so that the email is submitted to a static thank-you for submission page (success.html) that confirms the email address was entered (and that it posted successfully).

 - Map
-  - As a site user I can see an embedded google map of our head office at the immedia end of the contact us section to convey a sense of permanacy in the business operations.
+  - As a site user I can see an embedded google map of our head office at the immediate end of the contact us section to convey a sense of permanency in the business operations.

 - Footer
-  - As a site user I can see a footer section containing links to our pages popular social media sites so I can inteact with friends and follow updates from the business page.
+  - As a site user I can see a footer section containing links to our pages popular social media sites so I can interact with friends and follow updates from the business page.

 ## 3. Features
 ---